Research

 • Videogames

-During last years the fast increasing power of Graphics Processing Units (GPU’s) have supplied videogames with the posibility of enormously increasing graphics realism.
-Our research is centered on the application of existing graphics technics, or when necessary on the creation of new ones, to videogames.
+During the last few years, the fast-increasing power of Graphics Processing Units (GPUs) has supplied videogames with the possibility of enormously increasing graphics realism.
+Our research is centred on the application of existing graphics techniques, or when necessary on the creation of new ones, for video games.
 This needs the integration of the techniques, once adapted or simplified to run in real-time, in the “game engine”, the software system that runs the game.
 Nowadays, game engines are not only used to make games but they are the basic tool in virtual reality systems, simulation, and virtual settings for movies and broadcasting.

 videogames1 videogames2 videogames3 videogames4